exanauts/Argos.jl/docs/src/man/evaluators.md

 Most non-linear optimization algorithms rely on *callbacks* to pass information about the structure of the problem to the optimizer.
-In `ExaOpt`, the implementation of the evaluators allows to have a proper splitting between the model (formulated in the `ExaPF.AbstractFormulation` layer) and the optimization algorithms.
-By design, the implementation of an [`ExaOpt.AbstractNLPEvaluator`](@ref) shares a similar spirit with the implementations introduced in other packages, as
+In `Argos`, the implementation of the evaluators allows to have a proper splitting between the model (formulated in the `ExaPF.AbstractFormulation` layer) and the optimization algorithms.
+By design, the implementation of an [`Argos.AbstractNLPEvaluator`](@ref) shares a similar spirit with the implementations introduced in other packages, as

 - MathOptInterface.jl's [AbstractNLPEvaluator](https://jump.dev/MathOptInterface.jl/stable/apireference/#MathOptInterface.AbstractNLPEvaluator)